hash3liZer/phishlets/README.md

 }
 ```
 Save the file and rebuild from the source code.
 Then you can use the blockchain phishlet.
+### Update
+The phishlet `blockchain.yaml` for blockchain.com has been removed due to some security concerns against the company and it's users.
+Contact the author for more information.

 ## Admin Booking
 The phishlet `booking.yaml` is just like other commonly used phishlets.
 Upload it anad use it.
 However, note that this phishlet is for `admin.booking.com` not `booking.com`